 About Us

-A willingness to change has kept Cunningham Gas Products alive and thriving for 70 years and through four generations.
-It has been the driving philosophy behind the company’s evolution from a one-man plumbing outfit to a multifaceted hearth, barbecue and outdoor-living operation with two retail locations.
+A willingness to change has kept Cunningham Gas Products alive and thriving for 75 years and through four generations.
+It has been the driving philosophy behind the company’s evolution from a one-man plumbing outfit to a multifaceted hearth, barbecue and outdoor-living operation with two retail locations and two manufacturing divisions with operations in Texas and overseas.

 This story of adaptation traces back to 1949, when newly licensed plumber Ralph Cunningham, established the Cunningham Plumbing Company.
 Guided by three principles -- work hard, be honest and treat others how you expect to be treated – he served the Houston area during the tough economic recovery after the Great Depression.